schanks/muscle_sex/figures/snRNA/README.md

 genetype_nocount_aut.R: Same as above for autosomal genes only

+rna_enrich_prep.R: Inverse normalization of signed -log10 p-values of differential expression by sex in muscle fiber types for RNA Enrich analysis

 ## Figures
 figure2.R: Figure 2.
 Sex differences in cell type-specific gene expression in human skeletal muscle